River Edge Elementary School District: Schools

 Curriculum review is an ongoing process in River Edge.
 Current educational research, the New Jersey Core Curriculum Content Standards, as well as national subject standards are used in the curriculum development.
 This process ensures that each curricular area is comprehensive and reflects current educational thought.

-The district's per pupil comparable costs are below average while teachers salaries are above the statewide median cost.
+The district's per pupil comparable costs are below average while teachers salaries are above the statewide median.

 Administration

 Core members of the district's administration are: